-No matter how delicate your coffee brewing techniques, you can only get the best tastes with freshly roasted coffee prepared in small batches.
-You also have to find high-quality beans that are naturally grown and sourced directly from farm to roaster to brew the best blends flawlessly.
+No matter how delicate your coffee brewing techniques, you can only get the best taste with fresh roasted coffee, prepared in small batches.
+Searching the globe for the best farms and highest quality beans is the only true way to ensure the highest quality coffee in your cup.
 If you think of coffee as only a bitter, highly acidic drink, read on.

 The Science of a Perfect Cup

-At first blush, it might seem like the focus on fresh roasted beans is hype, but the truth lies in simple coffee chemistry.
+At first glance, it might seem like the focus on fresh roasted beans is hype, but the truth lies in simple coffee chemistry.
 Green coffee beans, which are actually seeds, are nearly tasteless and are very starchy if eaten.
-After Douglas Coffee Roaster beans are grown naturally in locations around the world, we take care to ensure that they are shipped to us quickly.
-Using a business model of fresh coffee delivery, we then wait until the last minute to roast the beans to your specifications, one aromatic pound at a time.
+Douglas Coffee Roasters beans are grown naturally in locations around the world, and we make sure our green beans are shipped to us quickly, not sitting on a pallet waiting for months to be purchased.
+In following Our business model of fresh coffee delivery, we wait until the last possible minute to roast the beans to your specifications, one aromatic pound at a time.

-The roasting process causes a chemical process known as the Maillard reaction.
+Roasting causes a chemical process known as the Maillard reaction.
 In this, the molecules trapped in the green coffee beans are altered and released, leaving behind a delightful mix of water-soluble acids to tickle your taste buds.
 A particularly flavorful outcome of the Maillard effect, which occurs at temperatures of about 300 degrees, is caramelization.
-Depending on the bean, the process can also create sweetness, herbaceous notes, smoky finishes, chocolate or vanilla flavors and bright, acidic tastes.
+Depending on the bean, the process can also create sweetness, herbaceous notes, smoky finishes, chocolate or berry flavors and bright, acidic tastes.

 The Importance of a Fresh Roast and Grind

-Once the Maillard reaction is complete, freshly roasted beans quickly begin to lose carbon dioxide and lose flavor due to oxygen exposure.
-For that reason, it’s best to drink your coffee within a few days or weeks of roasting or you could miss out on the delicate flavor differences you want in high-quality beans.
+Once the Maillard reaction is complete, beans from your Utah coffee roasters quickly begin to lose carbon dioxide and lose flavor due to oxygen exposure.
+For that reason, it’s best to drink your coffee within a few weeks of roasting or you could miss out on the delicate flavor differences you want in high-quality beans.
 We can deliver your desired amount of freshly roasted coffee every month, or you can order a variety of beans and roasts as you discover which type you like best.